oameye/KheldyshContraction.jl/docs/src/typesystem.md

 These implementations allow our quantum field types to:

-1. Be recognized as symbolic terms
+1. Be recognized as symbolic terms by SymbolicUtils such that we can use there rule-based term rewriting
-2. Participate in algebraic operations
+2. Participate in algebraic operations defined in `src/field_math.jl`
 3. Follow proper type promotion rules
 4. Handle basic mathematical concepts like identities and zeros